djangounderthehood/duh-web/tinyblog/articles/2017-02-28-taking-a-break.md

-# It's not you, it's us
+# It's not you, it's us: we're taking a break in 2017

 > Published on 28th Feb 2017 by the DUTH team